 The expenses for tax advice include calculation of the tax details for each unit for unitholders with tax liability in Austria, verification of these details and the costs for tax representation.
-The custodian bank/custodian will assume these services.
-They also include the costs for calculation of the tax details for unitholders residing in Austria and other countries who are not liable to pay tax in Austria, which may be charged where applicable.
+The custodian bank/depositary will assume these services.
+Furthermore, the fund will be charged with all costs for the fund's registration with foreign tax authorities and costs for item-specific calculations and reporting of tax details.
+This also includes the costs for calculation of the tax details for unitholders residing in Austria and other countries who are not liable to pay tax in Austria, which may be charged where applicable.

-c) Publicity costs and regulatory fees
+c) Publicity costs and regulatory fees Publicity costs

-Publicity costs